zwicker-group/py-pde/docs/source/manual/contributing.rst

 to check the consistency of the python type annotations.
 We use these type annotations for additional documentation and they have also already been useful for finding some bugs.
+Finally, we have pre-commit hooks, which you should install using `pre-commit install`.

 We also have some conventions that should make the package more consistent and thus easier to use.
 For instance, we try to use ``properties`` instead of getter